-Last year I attended a workshop by Rick Wormlei.
+Last year I attended a workshop by Rick Wormeli.
 Over the years I’ve been a teacher, I’ve developed a hesitancy and “leeriness” of any and all workshop presenters.
 I’ve been to enough bad workshops over the years, and sometimes, they were just awful.

 This workshop blew away all of my expectations.
-Wormlei was engaging, and interesting, and just overall fantastic.
+Wormeli was engaging, and interesting, and just overall fantastic.
 He looks a bit like Steve Martin, and has a similar sensibility.
 It felt as though I was completing professional development with a very knowledgeable stand-up comedian.

-Wormlei’s presentation was focused on the ideas of Standards Based Grading.
-Essentially, Wormlei argued (and continues to argue) that a student’s grade should only be a representation of how well they’ve mastered the content or skills of the class.
+Wormeli’s presentation was focused on the ideas of Standards Based Grading.
+Essentially, Wormeli argued (and continues to argue) that a student’s grade should only be a representation of how well they’ve mastered the content or skills of the class.
 I’ve heard about this approach for years.
 When it was initially proposed by our principal several years ago (he made us read a book), I found it ridiculous.
 How can one make a kid accountable if they don’t grade homework?
 Will kids complete any homework on time ever again?
 Are we supposed to accept late assignments?
 Allowing them to retest or redo anything whenever?
 It sounded like a teacher’s horror story.

 In my class, I had to make quite a few decisions before I could implement SBG.
 Once I started with a particular system, I couldn’t really change it within the school year.
 APUSH moves too fast, and ultimately, I would just confuse the students.